PREVIOUS: Mind-Reading (Part 1a)

 • Internally – attached to our dangerous family // anxious & needing to isolate

 • Externally – suspicious of everyone’s motives // missing out on all the good people & opportunities that present themselves

-Reality: Once we clearly know an un-recovered person’s toxic pattern from many painful encounters, it’s time to stop giving them the ‘benefit of the doubt’!
-How many more times do we need to be hit over the head?
+Once we clearly see an un-recovered person’s toxic pattern – from having many painful encounters with them – it’s time to stop giving them the ‘benefit of the doubt’!

 EXP of NOT mind-reading:

 I taught my 12-week ACoA course “Knowledge is Power” over 10 years.
 Reaction from students varied widely in every class.
 Some listened intently, taking notes & asking questions.
-Others fidgeted, yawned, fell asleep, got mad, or stopped coming.
+Others seem disinterested – they fidgeted, yawned, fell asleep, got mad, or stopped coming.

 I also know that some people were very tired (especially being an evening class), some had ADD & so usually have trouble sitting still for 2-3 hours, but most of all – the class material brought up a lot of difficult awarenesses & intense pain, so that some people just wanted to opt out.

 Actually – their seeming lack of interest was ALSO a validation of my work!
 So there – PP!
 See – Little One??

 b.
 A Variation